bcgit/bc-lts-java/README.md

 # Invoke dump info, the sub shell is used to avoid poluting LD_LIBRARY_PATH

-(export LD_LIBRARY_PATH=/tmp/bc-libs; java -cp jars/bc-lts-2.0.0-SNAPSHOT.jar org.bouncycastle.util.DumpInfo)
+(export LD_LIBRARY_PATH=/tmp/bc-jni-libs; java -cp jars/bcprov-lts8on-1.0.0-SNAPSHOT.jar org.bouncycastle.util.DumpInfo)

-# Which should return something like on a modern intel CPU
+# Which should return something like the following on a modern intel CPU

-BouncyCastle Security Provider (LTS edition) v2.0.0b Native Status: successfully loaded
+BouncyCastle APIs (LTS edition) v1.0.0b
+Native Status: successfully loaded
 Native Variant: vaes
+Native Build Date: 2022-11-30T03:19:26Z
-Native Features: [RAND, AES/CFB, SEED, AES/GCM, ENTROPY, AES/ECB, AES/CBC]
+Native Features: [SHA2, DRBG, AES/CFB, AES/GCM, NRBG, AES/ECB, AES/CBC]

 ```

-## Finding library installation directory bc-libs
+## Finding library installation directory bc-jni-libs

 The module will take the value of the (LD_LIBRARY_PATH or the OS's equivalent) and break into substrings using a colon,
-each substring will be examined for containment of a sentinel ("bc-libs") string.
+each substring will be examined for containment of a sentinel ("bc-jni-libs") string.
 If this string is found then the
 module will select that path segment as the library installation location.

 The sentinel value can be changed using passing a parameter at start up eg ```-Dorg.bouncycastle.native.sentinel=new_value```